Charybdis

 Charybdis (/kəˈrɪbdᵻs/; Χάρυβδις, [kʰárybdis]; Charybdis, [kʰäˈrʏbd̪ɪs̠]) is a sea monster in Greek mythology.
-She, with the sea monster Scylla, appears as a challenge to epic characters such as Odysseus, Jason, and Aeneas.
+Charybdis, along with the sea monster Scylla, appears as a challenge to epic characters such as Odysseus, Jason, and Aeneas.
 Scholarship locates her in the Strait of Messina.

 The idiom "between Scylla and Charybdis" has come to mean being forced to choose between two similarly dangerous situations.

 Description

 The sea monster Charybdis was believed to live under a small rock on one side of a narrow channel.
-Opposite her was Scylla, another sea monster, that lived inside a much larger rock.
+Opposite her was Scylla, another sea monster, who lived inside a much larger rock.
 The sides of the strait were within an arrow-shot of each other, and sailors attempting to avoid one of them would come in reach of the other.
 To be "between Scylla and Charybdis" therefore means to be presented with two opposite dangers, the task being to find a route that avoids both.
 Three times a day, Charybdis swallowed a huge amount of water, before belching it back out again, creating large whirlpools capable of dragging a ship underwater.
 In some variations of the story, Charybdis was simply a large whirlpool instead of a sea monster.

 Through the descriptions of Greek mythical chroniclers and Greek historians such as Thucydides, modern scholars generally agree that Charybdis was said to have been located in the Strait of Messina, off the coast of Sicily and opposite a rock on the mainland identified with Scylla.
 A whirlpool does exist there, caused by currents meeting, but it is dangerous only to small craft in extreme conditions.

 Family

-A later myth makes Charybdis the daughter of Poseidon and Gaia and living as a loyal servant to her father.
+Another myth makes Charybdis the daughter of Poseidon and Gaia and living as a loyal servant to her father.

 Mythology

 Origin

 Charybdis aided her father Poseidon in his feud with her paternal uncle Zeus and, as such, helped him engulf lands and islands in water.
-Zeus, angry over the land she stole from him, captured and chained her to the sea-bed.
-Charybdis was then cursed by the god and transformed into a hideous bladder of a monster, with flippers for arms and legs, and an uncontrollable thirst for the sea.
-As such, she drank the water from the sea thrice a day to quench it, which created whirlpools.
+Zeus, angry over the land she stole from him, sent her to the bottom of the sea with a thunderbolt; from the sea bed, she drank the water from the sea thrice a day, creating whirlpools.
 She lingered on a rock with Scylla facing her directly on another rock, making a strait.

 In some myths, Charybdis was a voracious woman who stole oxen from Heracles, and was hurled by the thunderbolt of Zeus into the sea, where she retained her voracious nature.